msearle5/xygos/docs/dungeon.rst

 items in stores that you have not yet identified the flavor of will be labeled '{unseen}'.

-Containerss are complex objects, containing traps, locks, and possibly cash or other objects inside them once they are opened.
-Many of the commands that apply to traps or doors also apply to chests and, like traps and doors, these commands do not work if you are carrying the chest.
+Containers are complex objects, containing traps, locks, and possibly cash or other objects inside them once they are opened.
+Many of the commands that apply to traps or doors also apply to containers and, like traps and doors, these commands do not work if you are carrying the container.

 One item in particular will be discussed here.
-The scroll of "Word of Recall" can be found within the dungeon, or bought at the alchemist in town.
+The "recall" card can be found within the dungeon, or bought at the electronics outlet in town.
-All classes start with one of these scrolls in their inventory.
+All characters start with one of these scrolls in their inventory.
 It acts in two manners, depending upon your current location.
 If read within the dungeon, it will teleport you back to town.
 If read in town, it will teleport you back down to the deepest level of the dungeon which your character has previously been on.
-This makes the scroll very useful for getting back to the deeper levels of Angband.
-Once the scroll has been read it takes a while for the spell to act, so don't expect it to save you in a crisis.
+This makes the card very useful for getting back to the deeper levels of Xygos.
+Once the card has been run it takes a while for the effect to act, so don't expect it to save you in a crisis.
 During this time the word 'recall' will appear on the bottom of the screen below the dungeon.
-Reading a second scroll before the first takes effect will cancel the action.
+Running a second card before the first takes effect will cancel the action.

 You may "inscribe" any object with a textual inscription of your choice.